 Cross-country differences in sectoral total factor productivity (TFP) are at the heart of Ricardian trade theory and of many models of growth and development.
-Our knowledge of the magnitude and the characteristics of cross-country differences in sectoral TFP is still limited however.
-This study fills the gap by showing how sectoral TFP differences can be backed out from bilateral trade data using a hybrid previous studies and to provide a comparable set of sectoral productivities for twenty-four manufacturing sectors in more than sixty countries at all stages of development.
-Our results imply that TFP differences in manufacturing sectors between rich and poor countries are substantial and far more pronounced in skilled labour and R&D intensive sectors than in others.
-We also apply our productivity estimates to test development theories that have implications for cross-country industry-level productivity patterns.
+Our knowledge of the magnitude and the characteristics of cross-country differences in sectoral TFP is limited.
+This study fills the gap by showing how sectoral TFP differences can be backed out from bilateral trade data using a hybrid Ricardo-Heckscher-Ohlin model.
+This allows us to overcome the data problems that constrained previous studies and to provide a comparable set of sectoral productivities for 24 manufacturing sectors in more than 60 countries at all stages of development.
+Our results imply that TFP differences in manufacturing sectors between rich and poor countries are substantial and far more pronounced in skilled labour and R&D intensive sectors.